Benefits of Veneers

 Caring For Your Veneers at Home

 While a veneer itself cannot suffer any decay or disease, it is possible to develop a cavity within a tooth covered by a veneer.
 To avoid this, we recommend brushing twice-a-day and flossing at least once.
 These steps will help maintain your veneers and teeth by keeping them clean and free of any harmful bacteria.
-Regular preventative care including dental checkups and cleanings are still required to keep your teeth healthy.
+Regular dental checkups and cleanings are still required to keep your teeth healthy.

 What our happy patients are saying